The Bittersweet of BRCA

 I spend full days yanking the vines down from the trees and up from the ground.
 In the end, all looks back normal, yet I can never be 100% certain that they won’t grow back; bittersweet’s behavior is invasive, just like cancer cells, which is why prophylactic surgeries are never 100% guaranteed to prevent cancer.
 Still, I could continually monitor my yard and remove growths as I find them.
 A task that becomes a great responsibility and takes a ton of time.

 Like a BRCA diagnosis, I am trying hard to move from the bitter to the sweet.
 With this new awareness, I do have choices; we all do.
-Currently, I can live my life in healthier ways choosing salads and green smoothies more than I would like, and I can do some of the activities that I have dreamed of doing, just in case.
+Currently, I can live my life in healthier ways choosing veggies more than I would like, and I can do some of the activities that I have dreamed of doing, just in case.

 What are you doing to help move from bitter to sweet through BRCA?